 This menu of options provided actual costs for each so the most educated decisions could be made.
 In the end, a Toro Smart hub control system with imported PE4710 pipe and fittings from CMF Global from San Diego, CA USA was selected.

-Since water restrictions and water costs are a significant issue it was important that we reduce the irrigated turf area as much as possible.
+Since water restrictions and water costs are significant issues it was important that we reduce the irrigated turf area as much as possible.
 To assist in this process, GCH Landscape Architects were also hired.
 We worked closely with them to identify new grass lines to limit the irrigated turf.
-They will then design the landscape and/or ground covers for the areas taken out of turf and the landscaping will be installed over time by the club.
+They will then design the landscape and/or ground covers for the areas taken out of the turf and the landscaping will be installed over time by the club.
 Landscape irrigation points of connection will be stubbed out so the landscape irrigation can be automated once installed.

 Areas In Pink Removed From Turf

 One of the additional benefits of the CMF package is the training provided to the installers by CMF.
 We all know that crew members come and go and you can’t be sure those who know how to fuse pipe actually know how to do it correctly.
 There is definitely one right way and several wrong ways to do it.
-Chris Menno with CMF provided extensive training on the fundamental of fusing to insure everyone knows how to do it the correct way.
+Chris Menno with CMF provided extensive training on the fundamental of fusing to ensure everyone knows how to do it the correct way.
 Just because a fuse bead looks good to the eye doesn’t mean it was properly done.
-Each fuse is logged so the staff making the fuse is knows they need to do it right.
+Each fuse is logged so the staff making the fuse knows they need to do it right.